 Guide to Becoming an Ultrasound Technologist

-To perform an ultrasound, a technologist transmits high frequency sound waves via a handheld device called a transducer and views the live images it produces on a display screen.
-This professional uses his detailed knowledge of anatomy to discern the most appropriate and representative images to record for review by a physician.
+To perform an ultrasound, a technologist transmits high frequency sound waves via a handheld device called a transducer, viewing the live images it produces on a display screen.
+This professional uses his or her detailed knowledge of anatomy and pathology to discern the most appropriate and representative images to record for review by a physician.
 A tech may perform a variety of ultrasounds depending upon the examination's purpose, from visualizing the direction and flow of blood through a vessel to determining a baby’s gender.

-Ultrasound’s applications are already vast, and continuing to expand still further; soon techs will use transducers attached to smart phones in remote or undeveloped areas of the world.
+Ultrasound’s applications are vast and continue to expand.
+The newest technologies enable operators to use transducers attached to smart phones, allowing them to perform examinations outside of traditional hospitals and offices, even in remote or undeveloped areas of the world.
 Ultrasound technologists are at the forefront of this increasingly effective modality that will continue to transform the practice of medicine.

 Necessary Skills and Qualities

-Being alert for tiny abnormalities in an image may mean the difference between an accurate diagnosis and an inaccurate one.
-Ultrasound technologists must be able to focus on subtle details despite working on their feet for hours at a time.
-Along with proficient technical skills, they must have good interpersonal skills as they work intimately with patients, many of whom may be anxious or in discomfort.
-They are not permitted to inform patients of a suspected diagnosis or abnormality, so they must maintain a neutral yet friendly demeanor while performing procedures.
+Ultrasound technologists must be able to focus on subtle details while working quickly, especially in busy departments.
+Stamina and strength are important, as being a sonographer can be a very physical job.
+Along with proficient technical skills, techs must have good interpersonal skills since they work intimately with patients, many of whom may be anxious or in distress.
+Since they shouldn’t advise patients on their diagnosis or treatments, they must be able to maintain a neutral, yet friendly demeanor while performing procedures.

 Opportunities for Advancement

-The annual median salary for ultrasound technologists in 2010 was about $64,000, with a range of $44,900 - $88,490.
-Technologists working in outpatient centers and doctors’ offices had slightly higher salaries than those working in other settings.
+The annual median salary for ultrasound technologists is $67,530, with a range of $46,930 to $93,850, according to the Bureau of Labor Statistics.
+Technologists working in outpatient centers and specialty hospitals generally have slightly higher salaries than those working in other settings.

-Ultrasound technologists will have no problem finding jobs in the next ten years or so.
-The Bureau of Labor Statistics projects employment growth of approximately 44 percent because of the increasing popularity of ultrasound procedures and better portability of the machines.
+Ultrasound technologists should have no problem finding jobs in coming years.
+The Bureau of Labor Statistics projects an astounding employment growth of 46 percent (much higher than average growth) from 2012 to 2022.
+Improving technology, reliability, and affordability (compared to other diagnostic procedures) ensure the continued use of ultrasound as a first-line diagnostic tool.
 A technologist with a bachelor’s degree from an accredited institution and several specialty certifications will be the most highly desired in the industry.